Opturne/WorkingDaysManagement/README.md

 ```csharp
 bool IsWorkingDay(DateTime dateReference)
 ```
-Is dateReference a working day?

 ##### Get The closest working day

 ```csharp
 DateTime GetLast(DateTime dateReference)
 ```
-Return the last working day closest to dateReference (including it)

 ```csharp
 DateTime GetNext(DateTime dateReference)
 ```
-Return the next working day closest to dateReference (including it)

 ##### Get The next working day
 ```csharp
 DateTime GetTomorrow(DateTime dateReference)
 ```
-Return the next working day after dateReference

 ##### Get The previous working day
 ```csharp
 DateTime GetYesterday(DateTime dateReference)
 ```
-Return the last working day before dateReference

 ##### Get x working days in the past
 ```csharp
 DateTime PastWorkingDays(DateTime dateReference, int days)
 ```
-Get the date x working days in the past

 ##### Get x working days in the futur
 ```csharp
 DateTime FuturWorkingDays(DateTime dateReference, int days)
 ```
-Get the date x working days in the futur

 ##### Get the list of working days from a reference
 ```csharp
 List<DateTime> GetSpanDates(DateTime dateReference, int days)
 ```
-Return a list of working days to the dateReference.
-If days is negative, then it's the days before.

 #### Working with TimeSpan